 There is only one item required for purchasing: A Harvard course pack containing Harvard cases and readings that can be purchased through a link available on the class website (on Canvas).
 All other required materials (readings required for class participation, and practice questions & assignments) will be available on the class website.
-Presentation slides will be distributed at the beginning of each class session and will be posted on the class website.
+Presentation slides will be posted on the class website before each class session.